Sinéad O'Connor: 1990s: I Do Not Want What I Haven't Got and Saturday Night Live protest

-1990–1993: I Do Not Want What I Haven't Got

 O'Connor's second album, I Do Not Want What I Haven't Got, was released in 1990.
 It gained considerable attention and mostly positive reviews.
 NME named it the year's second-best album.
 She was praised for her voice and original songs, while being noted for her appearance: trademark shaved head, often angry expression, and sometimes shapeless or unusual clothing.
 Her shaved head has been seen as a statement against traditional views of femininity.

-The album featured Marco Pirroni (of Adam and the Ants fame), Andy Rourke (from the Smiths) and John Reynolds, her first husband.
+The album featured Marco Pirroni (formerly of Adam and the Ants), Andy Rourke (from the Smiths) and John Reynolds, her first husband.
 It contained her international breakthrough hit "Nothing Compares 2 U", a song written by Prince and originally recorded and released by a side project of his, the Family.
 Hank Shocklee, producer for Public Enemy, remixed the album's next single, "The Emperor's New Clothes", for a 12-inch that was coupled with another song from the LP, "I Am Stretched on Your Grave".
 Pre-dating but included on I Do Not Want What I Haven't Got, was "Jump in the River", which originally appeared on the Married to the Mob soundtrack; the 12-inch version of the single had included a remix featuring performance artist Karen Finley.

 O'Connor withdrew from a scheduled appearance on the American programme Saturday Night Live when she learnt that it was to be hosted by Andrew Dice Clay, who she said was disrespectful to women.
 In July 1990, O'Connor joined other guests for the former Pink Floyd member Roger Waters' performance of The Wall in Berlin.
 She contributed a cover of "You Do Something to Me" to the Cole Porter tribute/AIDS fundraising album Red Hot + Blue produced by the Red Hot Organization.
-Red Hot + Blue was followed by the release of Am I Not Your Girl?, an album made of covers of jazz standards and torch songs she had listened to while growing up; the album received mixed-to-poor reviews, and was a commercial disappointment in light of the success of her previous work.
-Her take on Elton John's "Sacrifice" was acclaimed as one of the best efforts on the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin.
+Her take on Elton John's "Sacrifice", recorded for the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin, was described by AllMusic as finding "the tortured soul" of the song "in a way that the original recording never did".

 I don't do anything in order to cause trouble.
 It just so happens that what I do naturally causes trouble.
 I'm proud to be a troublemaker.